 Owning a car is more expensive than what it seems.
 Even a cheap car can turns out to be a very expensive deal.
-Additionally, cars require not only a one off big expected expense (mainly taxes and insurance) but they can also mean non-expected significant expenses.
-Also, in particular for new cars, the money that you “spend” on devaluation is very significant.
+Additionally, cars require not only expected expenses (cost of the car, taxes and insurance) but they can also mean non-expected significant expenses.
+In particular for new cars, the money that you loose on devaluation is very significant.

 - Be aware of the costs associated with owning your car.
 Yes, even a cheap car is expensive!

 - Analyse public transportation options and discounts associated with it.

 - Move closer to work.
 If you live together with your partner, try to move at least close to either your work or his/hers to avoid paying 2 monthly tickets.
 Another reason for renting instead of buying: flexibility in dealing with other costs.

 - Check other options for when you really need a car, i.e., going somewhere without public transportation or if you want to travel for the weekend.
 You should be able to find cheap rental places.
 When we need a car for a few hours (hardly ever, only for very specific reasons like going to Ikea), there is an app that allows us to pick up some cars that are parked in the city for 3 Euros per hour + 0.26 per km.
 When we need a car for the weekend, we check only the cheapest car available and we book it, normally at around 30 Euros per day.